nxtedition/nxt-graphics/README.md

 - Basic: `yarn dev` or `npm run dev`
 - Advanced: `yarn start` or `npm run start` (auto-open templates in Chrome Canary with disabled web security)

-See Emulating Caspar for more information.
+See Emulating Caspar for more information

 ## Building

-You probably don't need this since development builds are identical to production builds, and you should check in your compiled files to source control to make life easy for non-devs.
+Development builds are identical to production builds, and you should check in your built templates folder to source control to make life easy for non-devs.
-But;

-`yarn build` or `npm run build`

 ## Emulating Caspar